-Lora Simakova is a junior at Wilton High School.
+Lora Simakova is a senior at Wilton High School.
 This year, Lora is honored to fulfill the role as Editor-in-Chief of The Forum.
 She has always had a passion for journalism as well as her community, and she specializes in writing features.
 View her portfolio here.

 The invisible battle

 3 students share their experiences of schooling during COVID-19

 Students worldwide are suffering the consequences of COVID-19 every day they go, or don’t go, to school.
 No matter the situation, each student is struggling in one way or another.
 Three students under particularly interesting circumstances share their stories, their invisible battles, of schooling during COVID-19.

 In the Bay Area, COVID-19 plays a massive role in everyone’s lives.
 From sanitizing ones hands everytime they get in the car to washing their masks, the COVID-19 routine has become a daily occurence.
 Nearly every school is shut down, following the remote learning plan, and Carlmont High School in Belmont, California, is no exception.
 Nefeli Tsangaropoulos, a junior at the school, struggles with anxiety, Attention Deficit Hyperactivity Disorder (ADHD), and depression.